 and how to create a chatbot.

 All these make it a perfect pillar page.
 Notice how it is targeting so many keywords and genuine questions that a user may ask who is interested in chatbots.

 If you look closely, all these sub-topics or questions that have been touched on the pillar page are explained in the subpages.
 These subpages are linked via relevant anchor text to this pillar page, making it an excellent topic cluster.

 Check the side menu and the URL structure on the pillar page.
 All the subpages are under the main pillar page.
 Here is the directory structure of this pillar page.

 This illustration will make things more clear on how subpages have been laid out physically

-First of all, you need to have is buyer personas crafted in detail to understand what they may search for and need or what are their problems related to this niche.
+First, you need to have buyer personas crafted in detail to understand what they may search for and need or what are their problems related to this niche.

 People go to Google to solve their problems!
 You need to understand their intent.. their problems.
 You need to ask what problems my topic cluster is solving for my targeted customer.

 Another way is to use your keyword research and find broader topics.
 You will find a lot of informational questions that will help you identify topics.